Why Test Your Soil?

 • Each mailer includes written instructions for properly collecting a soil sample and everything needed to send the sample to Michigan State University for processing, including a postage-paid return envelope.
 You will receive an email with a link to your soil test results available at the MSU Soil Test web site.

 • The Home Lawn and Garden Soil Test Mailer can be used to process any type of home soil sample (lawn, vegetable garden, tree, shrub, flower and tree/small fruit) and is available through the MSU Extension Bookstore as well as the MSU Extension office in Oakland County.
 The cost per soil test mailer is $25.00.
-You can use a credit card when purchasing online, but the MSU Extension office in Oakland County can only accept cash or check payments.
+You can only use a credit card when purchasing online, but the MSU Extension office in Oakland County can accept credit card, cash or check payments.

 How to Obtain a MSU Soil Test for Commercial Samples